Spin dynamics in the skyrmion-host lacunar spinel GaV4S8: Experimental Details

 Polycrystalline samples of \gvs{} were synthesized by solid state reaction.
 Stoichiometric amounts of Ga (99.999\%), V (99.5\%), and S (99.9995\%), purchased from Alfa Aesar, were ground together inside a glove box and then pressed into a 0.5-inch diameter pellet.
 The pellet was slowly heated to 800~$^{\circ}$C over a period of 24 hours and the phase purity was checked by Cu K-alpha x-ray diffraction (XRD).
 The heating process was repeated until the XRD patterns indicated the presence of a single phase.

 \gvs{} crystals were grown by the chemical vapor transport (CVT) technique with iodine as the transport agent.
 Approximately 5 weight percent of iodine was mixed with a 2.5 g polycrystalline sample of GaV$_4$S$_8$ and then sealed in a quartz tube.
 The tube was placed inside a two-zone furnace and a temperature gradient of approximately 50~$^\circ$C was maintained.
+The temperatures of the hot end and cold end of the quartz tube were regulated to 850$^{\circ}$C and 800$^{\circ}$C respectively.
 The growth period was about eight weeks.
 The mass of crystals grown with this protocol and used in the neutron scattering measurements was $\sim100$~mg.

 The INS measurements of polycrystalline samples were performed on the Fine-Resolution Fermi Chopper Spectrometer SEQUOIA~\cite{Granroth_2010} at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL) with incident energies, $E_i$s of 18 and 40~meV.
 The sample consisted of a finely ground polycrystalline sample with a mass of 5 g packed inside an aluminum cylinder ($\diameter = 9$~mm) and mounted on a closed-cycle refrigerator (CCR).
 The measurements were performed in the high resolution mode with the Fermi chopper set to 300 and 240 Hz for $E_i=40$ and 18 meV, respectively.
 No magnetic scattering above 7 meV was discernible in the $E_i=40$~meV data and hence the corresponding data is not shown here.
 To remove the background contribution, the scattering from an empty sample holder has been subtracted from the data presented in Fig. \ref{Powder_INS_GaVS}.